×

 • For additional ideas, see APHA Healthy Meeting Guidelines: Physical Activity (PDF).

-• After the session, thank the presenters and share feedback with the program planners.
+• After the session, thank the presenters and share feedback with the program planners using the moderator feedback form.

 For Roundtable Sessions